jayway/cljwordgraph/INTRODUCTION.md

 # REPL

-Clojure is a LISP and is therefore Homoiconic.
+Clojure is a LISP and is therefore Homoiconic (from _homo_ meaning _the same_ and _icon_ meaning _representation_).
 Code is written in the data structures of the language itself.
 There is no shoving a file of text through a compiler and getting something executable in return.
 The Clojure compiler only sees proper data structures, not text.
 It works like this: Text is read by the [Reader](http://clojure.org/reader), which converts the text into [data structures](http://clojure.org/data_structures).
 The data structures (lists, vectors, maps and sets) are passed to the [Evaluator](http://clojure.org/evaluation), which [compiles](http://clojure.org/compilation) them into byte code.
-The code is loaded into the JVM and executed, and the return value is Printed.
+The byte code is loaded into the JVM and executed, and the return value is Printed.
 This repeats in a Loop.
 Read-Eval-Print-Loop = REPL.

 One important consequence of separating the Reader from the Evaluator like this, is that it enables us to write code that writes code, ie [macros](http://clojure.org/macros).
-However, that's a topic for some other time.

 # Clojure syntax

-For more information regarding the langauge, see the [Clojure web site](http://clojure.org).
-There's a [Clojure cheat sheet](http://clojure.org/cheatsheet) which can be handy.
+## Numbers
+Clojure numbers are Java's Number.
+However, Clojure integers provide automatic promotion to BigInteger when needed.
+There is no silent wrapping when they grow beyond a MAX_VALUE.
+Numbers can be as big as your memory allows:

+    user=> (def a Long/MAX_VALUE)

+    user=> a
+    9223372036854775807

+    user=> (* a a)
+    85070591730234615847396907784232501249

+Clojure also provides Ratio, which is what you get when dividing two integers that don't yield another integer:

+    user=> (/ 22 7)
+    22/7

+Any further operations on a Ratio will try to simplify it:

+    user=> (- 22/7 1/7)
+    3

+Any operation on a Ratio that involved a double will bring us back to double land:

+    user=> (* 22/7 1.0)
+    3.142857142857143

 ## Symbols
 Symbols are names.
 Unlike most other languages, a symbol is not a reference to some storage.
-Symbols can be bound to various references using the [special form](http://clojure.org/special_forms) `def`.
-Here we bind the symbol `x` to a variable containing the number 42:
+However, symbols can be bound to various references using the [special form](http://clojure.org/special_forms) `def`.
+Here we bind the symbol `x` to the number 42:

     user=> (def x 42)
     #'user/x